 Step Four: The next step is getting your depth right.
 With your plummet, thread the eye of the plummet through the hook and then hook the soft material on the bottom of the plummet.
 Flick this to where you are fishing.
 If the float sinks then you need to move the float up the line.
 If the float is floating flat then you have too much line between the float and plummet.
 You want the float sitting with the coloured tip out of the water.

-Once this is complete, put some bait on your hook, and your good to cast out.
+Once this is complete, put some bait on your hook, and you're good to cast out.

 Tips

-• When you see the float move, hook the fish by lifting the rod up, this is called a strike.
+- When you see the float go under and stay under, hook the fish by lifting the rod up, this is called a strike.

-• Don't put your hands in your mouth, eyes, ears ect.
-Clean your hands as soon as your home!
+- Don't put your hands in your mouth, eyes, ears etc. Clean your hands as soon as your home!